Denise Mueller-Korenek: Career

 Mueller competed as a junior cyclist in her teens and finished in the top three in national and world competitions more than a dozen times.
 She won national championships in road, track and mountain biking 15 times.
 She retired in 1992 at age 19.
 She went to work for her family's security company, eventually becoming president and CEO.

-In 2009, Mueller-Korenek resumed bicycling and running, competing in marathons and Ironman Triathlon competitions.
+In 2009, Mueller resumed bicycling and running, competing in marathons and Ironman Triathlon competitions.
 Her trainer, both in her teens and later, is John Howard, a three-time Olympian and holder of the world speed record before Rompelberg.
 Mueller-Korenek decided to go for the speed record when Howard told her no woman had ever attempted it.
 She began seriously training to set a new bicycle speed record in 2012.
 Along the way she won two national titles for her age group.
 In 2016, she made her first run at the record at the Bonneville Salt Flats.
 Her speed of 147.7 mph established the women's world record.

 In paced bicycle racing, the cyclist follows immediately behind a pace car equipped with a wind shield, so that they are pedaling in the car's slipstream.
 Riding at that speed just inches behind a pace car is so dangerous that most world-class cyclists do not attempt it.
 The custom bicycle is geared so high that it has to be towed by the pace car until it reaches 90 to 100 mph; the cyclist then casts off the towrope and pedals under their own power.
 Rompelberg, whose record she was trying to break, encouraged her efforts and allowed her to use as a pace car the same custom 1000 hp dragster he had used in setting the record.
 The pace car was driven by professional race car driver Shea Holbrook.
 In her 2018 attempt, Mueller-Korenek circled the track 3 1/2 times after casting off the tow rope, breaking the world record on her final mile.
 Her goal had been to break the previous record of 167 mph; she was surprised to learn she had reached 183.9 mph, breaking Rompelberg's record by almost 17 mph.
 "We weren't supposed to go more than 175," she said.